pc-coholic/millennium-panel/README.md

 Those tables have already been setup in this project.

 ## Contributing
 There is still a lot to do in order to get this thing finished and into a working state.
-Please have a look at the [GitHub issues](https://github.com/pc-coholic/millennium-panel/).
+For starters, please have a look at the [GitHub issues](https://github.com/pc-coholic/millennium-panel/).

 ## Where is the ~beef~ glue(code)?
 The original idea of this project was to split things into two separate projects: The panel which offers the UI and "package/payload generator" and the modem-daemon, which provides communication.
 With my predisposition for python, the daemon would have probably just used the existing models of the panel to access all the relevant data and push them out.